Nélson Oliveira: Vitória Guimarães

-On 24 January 2024, Oliveira returned to Portugal, signing a one-and-a-half-year contract with Primeira Liga club Vitória de Guimarães.
+On 24 January 2024, Oliveira returned to Portugal, signing a one-and-a-half-year contract with Primeira Liga club Vitória Guimarães.
+On 10 January 2026, Oliveira played and captained his team in the Portuguese Taça da Liga final against Braga in which Vitória Guimarães won 2-1.

+Farense

+On 19 August 2026, Oliveira signed with Farense, moving to his country's second tier for the first time in his career.

 International career

 Youth

 Oliveira represented the Portugal under-17 team in the qualification for the 2008 UEFA European Championship.
 In 2009, he was named in the squad for the European Under-19 Championship qualifying tournament, but the country failed to ensure a place in the finals in Ukraine; the following year, in the same category, he represented the nation at European Championship, scoring one goal in the 2–0 win against Italy.

-On 22 May 2011 Oliveira was selected by the under-20s for the 2011 Toulon Tournament, where he played three matches and netted once.
+On 22 May 2011, Oliveira was selected by the under-20s for the 2011 Toulon Tournament, where he played three matches and netted once.
 He also helped the team finish second in that year's FIFA World Cup held in Colombia, scoring four goals – including one in the final against Brazil, a 2–3 extra time loss – and providing two assists.
-He received the Man of the match award twice in addition to the Silver Ball for the second best player in the tournament.
+He received the Man of the match award twice, in addition to the Silver Ball for the second best player in the tournament.